nimit95/Real-world-Design-Patterns-Node-JS/README.md

-## Real World Design Patterns using NodeJs APIs
+## Real World Design Patterns using the Node.js APIs

 🚀 Introduction
 =================

-Here you will find the 23 (Gof) design patterns implemented in Javascript using the ES6 classes eith Node.js APIs.
+Here you will find the 23 (Gof) design patterns implemented in Javascript using the ES6 classes with Node.js APIs.
 Also I have put an extra effort to make abstract classes as well.
-These files can be used to learn design patterns as well as Node Apis, You can use the [**docs.md**](docs.md) tto get overview of all examples.
+These files can be used to learn design patterns as well as Node APIs, You can use the [**docs.md**](docs.md) tto get overview of all examples.

 Follows the list of patterns separed by type: